ratnesh-stack/Sample/watchDemo-iOS/README.md

 # WatchManager.Swift
-  This class is devided into 3 Section
+  This class is divided into 3 Section

   a) Initilization